ciscops/viptela-workshop/exercises/5-0/README.md

-# Configure the Viptela control plane
+# Exercise 5.0 -  Configure the Viptela control plane

 There are two ways to specify the org name for the tooling.
 First, pass in as an extra var: